-Megger Working Principle
+Working Principle of Megger

-Megger working principle is based on the working principle of moving coil instruments, which states that when a current carrying conductor is placed in a magnetic field, a mechanical force is experienced by it.
+Megger working principle is based on the working principle of moving-coil instruments, which states that when a current-carrying conductor is placed in a magnetic field, a mechanical force is experienced by it.

 The magnitude and direction of this force depend upon the strength and direction of the current and magnetic field.

-Construction of a Megger Insulation Tester
+Construction of Megger

 The current (or deflecting) coil is connected in series with a resistance R1 between the generator terminal and the test line terminal.
-The deflecting circuit resistance R1 limits the current and control the range of the instrument.
+The deflecting circuit resistance R1 limits the current and controls the range of the instrument.
 The pressure (or control) coil is connected across the generator terminals in series with a compensating coil and protection resistance (or control circuit resistance) R2.

 Compensating coil is connected to obtain better scale proportions.
 A guard ring is provided to shunt leakage current over the test terminals or within the instrument itself.
 The terminal ‘G’ known as guard terminal is provided by means of which the guard ring can be connected to a guard wire on the insulation under test.
-The test voltage generated by the generator is usually 500 or 1000 volts.
+The test voltage generated by the generator is usually 250, 500 or 1000 volts.

 The resistance under test is connected between test terminals (L and G) the generator handle is then steadily turned at a uniform speed till the pointer gives a steady reading.
 The working of megger insulation tester can be fully understood from the following steps:

-Meaning of Zero and Infinity Reading of Megger
+Meaning of Zero and Infinity Reading

 When a magger is showing zero reading, it means the unknown resistance, which is being measured, has very low value.
 If it is showing zero value while measuring insulation resistance, it is an indication of insulation failure or short circuit.